waterloo-rocketry/minerva-old/README.md

 _[] denotes optional item_

 -   `meeting-type` can be: meeting (for a general or subteam meeting), test (for a cold flow, static fire), other, or none (for nothing)
+-   `additional channels` can be a space separated list of channels (prepended with a `#`) or 'default' for the default set of channels
+    -   `default` is currently set as: software, recovery, propulsion, payload, general, electrical, airframe, liquid_engine, business and mechanical
 -   `alert` will @channel all channels listed (main and additional)
 -   `alert-single-channel` will @channel the main channel, and direct message single-channel guests in the additional channels
 -   `alert-main-channel` will @channel the main channel, and post the message (sans-@channel) to additional channels